0LEG0/next-yate/README.md

 2. The second **compatible API** is my attempt to ensure API compatibility with the  Yate's JavaScript module (https://docs.yate.ro/wiki/Javascript_module).
 This API allows you to run scripts written for javascript.yate module in Nodejs enviroment with minimal modifications.
 To use the compatible API, you need to request following objects from the **getEngine** function:
     - **Engine**
     - **Message**
+    - **Channel**

 ## Features

 - Compatibility with javascript.yate with minimal code modifications, of course.
-(Please find eliza.js in /examples)
+(Please find eliza.js, welcome.js in /examples)
 - Independence of other Nodejs modules.
 - Auto-restore connections and message handlers on network collisions.
 - Cache of all requests in offline mode.
 - Auto-acknowledge of the incoming messages by acknowledge_timeout.
 (This can be critical under high load, as it prevents Yate from crashing).

 [API description /docs](https://htmlpreview.github.io/?https://github.com/0LEG0/next-yate/blob/master/docs/index.html)

 [javascript.yate API](https://docs.yate.ro/wiki/Javascript_Reference)

 [External module protocol](https://docs.yate.ro/wiki/External_module_command_flow)